pranav-ganesh/tp/docs/DeveloperGuide.md

     Use case ends

 * 1d.
-There is a duplicate of the edited person already present in the address book
+There is a duplicate of the edited person already present in the CMM database

   * 1d1.
 Command box displays an error message